-TRPA is statutorily designated by the State of California as a Regional Transportation Planning Agency for the Tahoe Region.
-As an RTPA, TRPA must fulfill various statutory requirements, including those of the Transportation Development Act, coordination with Caltrans on the development of Regional Transportation Plan and Regional Transportation Improvement Program, and other project related activities.
-The TRPA Governing Board indicates that it is sitting as the RTPA when taking a policy action, but no change to the membership of the TRPA Governing Board occurs.
+TRPA is designated in California state statutes as the Regional Transportation Planning Agency (RTPA) for the California portion of the Lake Tahoe Region.
+As an RTPA, TRPA must fulfill various statutory requirements, including those of the Transportation Development Act (TDA), coordination with Caltrans in the development of a Regional Transportation Plan and Regional Transportation Improvement Program, and other project-related activities.
+The TRPA Governing Board indicates that it is sitting as the RTPA when taking RTPA actions, but no change to the Governing Board membership occurs.